-How to date someone who’s always busy When we imagine our ideal partner, we don’t usually visualise someone who’s so busy they have zero time to spend with us.
-Sometimes it’s the way a relationship begins, us entering into it willingly, knowing it has major time challenges.
-In other circumstances, the battle for time can
+How to date someone who’s always busy When we imagine our ideal partner, we don’t usually visualise that he or she is hiding her feelings for you or someone who’s so busy they have zero time to spend with us.
+Sometimes it’s the way a relationship begins, us entering into it willingly, knowing it has

 How to date someone who’s always busy

-When we imagine our ideal partner, we don’t usually visualise someone who’s so busy they have zero time to spend with us.
+When we imagine our ideal partner, we don’t usually visualise that he or she is hiding her feelings for you or someone who’s so busy they have zero time to spend with us.
 Sometimes it’s the way a relationship begins, us entering into it willingly, knowing it has major time challenges.
 In other circumstances, the battle for time can creep in slowly with promotions, longer commutes or a change in a partner’s working shifts.
 Whichever way it happens it can elicit a range of emotions in the person left at home alone, some of these rational and justified, others a tad unfair.
 So, to keep what is otherwise a wonderful relationship from ending before its time, you need to make sure you’ve both tried everything you can.
 And, we’re starting with you, the one with all the free time.

 Have your own life

 It’s one hundred per cent harder to date someone who is always busy if you don’t have a life of your own.
 There can be much co-dependence within relationships that is unhealthy and it’s never a good idea to feel as though another person is your lifeline, or link to social happiness.
 We’re not saying behave or pretend that you’re single, but do recognise that your partner doesn’t necessarily have to be at the centre of your calendar for the relationship to thrive.